runningcode/fladle/docs/authentication.md

    page, enable the **Google Cloud Testing API** and **Cloud Tool Results API**.
 To enable these APIs, type these API names into the search box at the top of the console, and then click **Enable API** on the overview page for that API.

-3. Download the `json` service account credentials and place them on the file system.
+3. After creating the account go to `Keys`, click `Add Key` -> `Create a new Key`.
+Select `JSON` for the key type.
+This will download the json credentials.

 4. Configure the [Fladle extension serviceAccountCredentials] to point to the credentials.